 ping -6 www.example.com

-Replace “www.example.com” with the hostname or IP address you want to ping.
-This command will force the ping to use IPv6.
+Swap “www.example.com” with the actual address or hostname you need to ping.
+This ensures the ping uses IPv6.

 How to prefer IPv4 over IPv6 in Windows 11/10

-- Open the Command Prompt with administrative privileges.
-You can do this by searching for “cmd” in the Start menu, right-clicking on Command Prompt, and selecting “Run as administrator”.
+- Open Command Prompt as an admin by searching for “cmd” in the Start menu, right-clicking Command Prompt, and choosing “Run as administrator”.

 netsh interface ipv6 show prefixpolicies